Russia says NATO reverts to Cold War-era mindset

 "In any case, it will certainly not be Russia or NATO member states."

-Breedlove said Russia has massed all the forces it needs on Ukraine's border if it were to decide to carry out any "incursion" into the country and "we think it could accomplish its objectives in between three and five days if directed to make the actions."

-NATO military chiefs are concerned that the Russian force on the Ukrainian border, which they estimate stands at 40,000 soldiers, could pose a threat to eastern and southern Ukraine.

-Russian forces took control of Crimea, a strategic Ukrainian peninsula on the Black Sea, which then voted to unite with Russia in a March 16 referendum seen as a sham in the West.
+Russian forces took control of Crimea, a Ukrainian Black Sea peninsula, which then voted to unite with Russia in a March 16 referendum seen as a sham in the West.
 Moscow formally annexed Crimea on March 21.

 German Foreign Minister Frank-Walter Steinmeier said on Tuesday NATO's future relationship with Russia would depend, among other things, on whether Russia started withdrawing troops massed near Ukraine's eastern border.